 The group operates out of warehouses in 29 cities supplying products and services to customers primarily in Arkansas, Florida, Illinois, Indiana, Iowa, Kansas, Minnesota, Missouri, Montana, Nebraska, North Dakota, Ohio, Oklahoma, South Dakota, Wisconsin and Wyoming.
+We added two new Water Treatment branches in fiscal 2016.
 We entered the Florida market in fiscal 2015 through our acquisition of substantially all the assets of The Dumont Company, Inc. ("Dumont"), with seven operating locations.
-In addition, we added two new branches in fiscal 2016 and one new branch in fiscal 2014.
 We expect to continue to invest in existing and new branches to expand the group's geographic coverage.
+Our Water

-Our Water Treatment Group has historically experienced higher sales during April to September, primarily due to a seasonal increase in chemicals used by municipal water treatment facilities.
+Treatment Group has historically experienced higher sales during April to September, primarily due to a seasonal increase in chemicals used by municipal water treatment facilities.

 Health and Nutrition Segment.
 We established the Health and Nutrition segment of our business in December 2015 through our acquisition of Stauber.
-Our Health and Nutrition Group specializes in providing ingredient distribution, processing and formulation solutions to manufacturers of nutraceutical, functional food and beverage, personal care, dietary supplement and other nutritional food and health and wellness products.
+Our Health and Nutrition Group specializes in providing ingredient distribution, processing and formulation solutions to manufacturers of nutraceutical, functional food and beverage, personal care, dietary supplement and other nutritional food, health and wellness products.
 This group offers a diverse product portfolio including minerals, botanicals and herbs, vitamins and amino acids, excipients, joint products, sweeteners and enzymes.